Aliases for MTIF2 Gene

 GeneCards Summary for MTIF2 Gene

 MTIF2 (Mitochondrial Translational Initiation Factor 2) is a Protein Coding gene.
-Among its related pathways are TNF-alpha/NF-kB Signaling Pathway.
-GO annotations related to this gene include GTP binding and translation initiation factor activity.
+Among its related pathways are Organelle biogenesis and maintenance and TNF-alpha/NF-kB Signaling Pathway.
+GO annotations related to this gene include poly(A) RNA binding and GTPase activity.

 UniProtKB/Swiss-Prot for MTIF2 Gene